microsoft/CCF/sphinx/source/performance.rst

 .. image:: img/1k_unsigned.png

+This displays several things:

+    * The latency of each request (on the left y-axis), ie the delay between a request being sent and the corresponding response received, distinguishing

-* green points are SmallBank business transactions
+        * the business transactions sent to SmallBank application (green dots)
-* red points are generic ``getCommit`` requests used to poll for global commit synchronisation
+        * the generic ``getCommit`` requests used to poll for global commit synchronisation (red dots)

+    * The progress of the CCF commit version (on the right axis), showing both

-* blue line shows the receiving node's local commit id
+        * the receiving node's locally committed version (blue line)
-* orange line shows the service's global commit id

-This shows a healthy service, with minimal latency responses to each request, write transactions causing an increment to the local commit id, and only a few slower transactions around global commit changes.
+        * the highest version agreed by the global consensus across the service (orange line)

+This shows a healthy service.
+Response latencies are stable, the local version increases steadily, and the global commit correctly catches up shortly afterwards.
+Note that the node's local version increments with each processed write transaction but the global commit only changes after longer intervals, increasing in larger steps.
+The additional delay is from the roundtrip communications required by the consensus protocol, while the step-size is due to the consensus working over `batches` of transactions rather than executing for each transaction individually - in this case the service has batched the first 500 transactions, incrementing the global version to 500.

 Note that this is an idealised test; the client is sending one transaction at a time to measure minimum latency, the transaction logic is simple, the client is communicating with a local node.
 This is used to establish an upper limit on possible performance.
 This can give a direct A/B comparison of various changes.
 For example, if each request is signed from the client: